CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

 1. Of course at first we did direct interviews, then as the MVP matured, direct, observed user testing.
-We have an open github repository.
+We have an open Github repository.
 2. N/A
 3. It is open source.
 4. All.
 5. None in addition to what we are repackaging.